-Today’s design engineers and production teams are constantly challenged to produce long-lasting, high performing products while managing costs.
+Today’s design engineers and production teams are constantly challenged to produce long-lasting, high-performing products while managing costs.
 Identifying cost-effective materials that can perform in even the most demanding environments is one way to achieve these goals.

 PVC gaskets provide ideal sound and vibration absorption in HVAC applications as well, helping to address buzz, squeak, and rattle (BSR) issues in AC and heat units.
-PVC provides excellent UV resistance and withstands exposure to elements like salt, rain water, dirt, sunlight, and more without breaking down, cracking, or changing color.
+PVC provides excellent UV resistance and withstands exposure to elements like salt, rainwater, dirt, sunlight, and more without breaking down, cracking, or changing color.

-Which of your products work best for these applications?
+Can you tell us which Foam Seal products work best for these applications?

 Foam Seal offers a variety of materials for many different applications and usages.
-From low to medium and high density products, our materials are cost-effective solutions that can stand up to an array of environments.
+From low to medium and high-density products, our materials are cost-effective solutions that can stand up to many different environments.

 For example, we offer:

-- 70 P UL, a low density industrial PVC foam for applications requiring UL 94 HF-1/HBF conformance.
+- 70 P UL, a low-density industrial PVC foam for applications requiring UL 94 HF-1/HBF conformance.

-- Aluma-Seal is an effective thermal insulator that prevents condensation or moisture build-up on the surfaces to which it is applied.
-It is available in low and medium density PVC foam.
+- Aluma-Seal is an effective thermal insulator that prevents condensation or moisture build-up on its applied surfaces.
+It is available in low- and medium-density PVC foam.

 - Aluma-Seal UL 723 adds heat resistance and conformability.
-It is used as an insulator for HVAC plenums, pipes and pans to prevent condensation build-up on surfaces to which it is applied.
+It is used as an insulator for HVAC plenums, pipes, and pans to prevent condensation build-up on surfaces to which it is applied.

-- Feature closed cell structures that seal out light, air, dust and moisture
+- Feature closed cell structures that seal out light, air, dust, and moisture

 - Provide cushioning against shock and vibration